 - For rim or disc brakes, repeat the process with the rear wheel brake. - For coaster brakes, start with the back pedal crank slightly higher than horizontal.
-Apply pressure down-
+Apply pressure downwards on the back pedal.
+When you move the pedal downward, the brake should engage.

-□ Check the chain
+Check the chain